The Complete Guide

 For many businesses, environmental, social and governance (ESG) factors are just as important as financial concerns when it comes to investment decisions.
 A platform designed for strategic CAPEX management is critical for evaluating the full context of business proposals.

 For example, a business that is committed to investing in sustainable projects would evaluate new proposals based on both the proposal’s environmental impact, and the amount the company already has invested in green initiatives.
-An intelligent CAPEX platform includes analytics that can take this additional context into account.
+An intelligent CAPEX management platform includes analytics that can take this additional context into account.

 IQX Powers CAPEX Modernization Across Industries